nimbix/jardoc/docs/nae.md

 when it pulls application docker images into the platform.

-If you will be building your images outside of the PushToCompute [CI/CD Pipeline](cicd.md), make sure those metadata files are pushed into the final layer of your docker image.
+If you will be building your images outside of the PushToCompute [CI/CD Pipeline](cicd.md), make sure those metadata files exist and are pushed into the final layer of your docker image.
 This may be done by adding the following to the last line of your `Dockerfile`:
 ```
 RUN mkdir -p /etc/NAE && touch /etc/NAE/{screenshot.png,screenshot.txt,license.txt,AppDef.json}
 ```